mnutsch/linux_file_server/README.md

 # linux_file_server
+Description
-This is a file server written in C for my Networking class.
+This is a file server written in C for my Networking class at OSU.
+The server is intended to run on a Linux server and be compiled with gcc.
 An example client written in Python is also provided.

 INSTRUCTIONS